bpeel/flootay/README.md

 8x 5:00 8:00
 ```

+With either command you can leave out the start time or the end time to make it default to the start or end of the clip.
+So if you leave out both times for example by just writing `slow` somewhere after the video then the whole clip will be at normal speed.

 ## Sound

 You can add commentary to a video by splitting your comments up into separate audio files.
 For example: